joplin/plugin-paste-special/README.md

 The project is setup to use TypeScript, although you can change the configuration to use plain JavaScript.

+## Testing the plugin

+To test the plugin, simply run `npm test`.

+This project is setup to use Jest, for testing purposes.

 ## Updating the plugin framework

 To update the plugin framework, run `npm run update`.